The Patriot Post® · The Patriot's Primer on American Liberty (Full Copyright Text)

 In “The Speech,” as we now know it, Reagan insisted, “I think it’s time we ask ourselves if we still know the freedoms that were intended for us by the Founding Fathers. … Whether we believe in our capacity for self-government or whether we abandon the American Revolution and confess that a little intellectual elite in a far-distant capital can plan our lives for us better than we can plan them ourselves.”

 He continued: “You and I are told increasingly that we have to choose between a left or right, but I would like to suggest that there is no such thing as a left or right.
 There is only an up or down — up to a man’s age-old dream; the ultimate in individual freedom consistent with law and order — or down to the ant heap of totalitarianism, and regardless of their sincerity, their humanitarian motives, those who would trade our freedom for security have embarked on this downward course.”

-Consistent with that assertion, contemporary leaders of the once-noble “party of the People” have turned the wisdom of their iconic predecessors upside down.
+Today, the contemporary leaders of that once-noble “party of the People” have recast it into a colossal statist machine, and in the process, have turned the wisdom of their iconic predecessors upside down.

 In his 1961 Inaugural Address, President John F. Kennedy proclaimed, “My fellow Americans: Ask not what your country can do for you, ask what you can do for your country.”

 But today, his party insists: “Ask not what you can do for your country, ask what your country can do for you.”

 In his famous 1963 address from the Lincoln Memorial, Martin Luther King Jr. proclaimed, “I have a dream that my children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”

 But now, his party asserts: “Our children should be judged by the color of their skin, not the content of their character.”